Series: All Stars w/The Taxi Boys

-A strange, twitchy man (Ben Blue -who else?) walks into the store and strikes up a conversation with a mannequin, believing it to be a real person.
+A strange, twitchy man (Ben Blue,-who else?) walks into the store and strikes up a conversation with a mannequin, believing it to be a real person.
 The young lady who is partially concealed behind the counter nearby thinks he is addressing her and therefore answers him.
 When he realises his error the lady leads him - and his empty bird cage that he brought into the store - to see the new taxidermist in the back.
-Ben tells Schmalz that he wants his pet flea to be stuffed, but first offers to show off the fleas' tricks for their entertainment (this goes on a while).
+Ben tells Schmalz that he wants his pet flea to be stuffed, but first offers to show off the fleas' tricks for their entertainment (this goes on in excess of two whole minutes).
 Ben gets the flea to jump into his arms but then loses it.
 The secretary, who has watched on with a complete bored expression (can't blame her) finally does what everybody else watching the film was thinking - and gives the guy a great big slap across the face.

 After the bumbling, incompetent and careless Schmaltz (Billy Gilbert) manages to crush a taxi-cab in the garage, a tall cabbie (Clifford Thompson) confronts him - with surprisingly restrained and unexpected composure!

 Tall cabbie: "Who did this to my cab?"
 Mechanic: "He's the one what did it!"
 Tall cabbie: "Oooh, you nasty person!"

 • The film opens outside "The Black And Blue Cab Co."
 Their motto on the wall reads, "Cabs Every Where".
 To the left there is a sign which reads "Drive carefully".

 • When Billy Gilbert is laughing at the mis-fortunes of co-worker Billy Bletcher, the foreman walks over.
 He wears the tag "Foreman" on his overalls.
 Seriously, who would have the word "foreman" etched onto their clothing unless it was for the benefit of the viewing audience?!

 • The license plate on the crushed cab in the opening scene is 14430.

 • Watch the secretary's face when she finally establishes contact with Ben Blue.
 It says it all!
 "Unimpressed".

 • The name of Ben Blue's bird is 'Oscar'.
 Oscar's wife, a flea (you couldn't make this up) - is called 'Minnie'.

 • The secretary asks for Billy Gilbert to "take care of this gentleman" (referring to Ben Blue).
 He responds, "I've got to stuff him too?"
 Please Mr. Gilbert... if you would, that would be a great help to mankind!